-We are looking for someone willing to assist the Light Grey Art Lab team with tasks such as meal preparation, lending a hand to other participants during their workshops, helping with creating a team graphic, and being available to help while we are traveling throughout the countryside.
+We are looking for someone willing to assist the Light Grey Art Lab team with tasks such as meal preparation, lending a hand to other participants during their workshops, assisting with tidying up, and being available to help while we are traveling throughout the countryside.
 All artists applying for the work/study scholarship will receive credit toward their accepted spot in the residency.
 Scholarship recipients will be notified upon acceptance and the amount of the scholarship on or before the announcement date.
 Submit your information below for work/study scholarship information.
-Any questions about the scholarship can be sent to firstname.lastname@example.org and we can help assist you.
+Any questions about the scholarship can be sent to email@example.com and we can help assist you.

 Please note in your application if only one set of dates will work for your schedule.

 Part of the experience we are looking to create involves a willingness to embrace experimentation, sharing concepts and conversation, and engage in new ways of ideation.

 • Each morning we'll gather for coffee, tea, and a continental breakfast as we chat about the day's objectives and prepare to depart.
 Bagged lunches will be packed and participants will gather any clothing, equipment, or content they need to bring.